preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 Read Receipt Status
 --------------------
 Read Receipt Status can be checked here.
-See this page for a description: :doc:`Read & Understodd </document-management/author/read-understood/index>`
+See this page for a description: :doc:`Read & Understood </document-management/author/read-understood/index>`

 Move a published document
 -----------------------------